Colts could end up with pass-rush help despite late round 1 pick

 Clearly, there appears enough to go around at a time when virtually every team is searching for pass-rush help.

 “I think if you asked that question to 31 other teams they are going to say that they all need pass-rush help,’’ Ballard said.
-“That’s what the league is.
+“That’s what the league is.”

 “I mean it always has been . . . guys that can get to the quarterback.’’